April 18, 2026 · by Kim

 A few simple phrases and practical tips for finding great meat-free meals at markets, temples, and restaurants.

-Thailand has more meat-free options than most visitors expect.
+Thailand is one of the easiest countries in the region to eat meat-free, and almost nobody arriving for the first time believes it.
+I'm not vegetarian myself, but I travel with someone who is, and learning one word, เจ, changed every restaurant interaction we had.
 Markets, temple districts, and university areas are especially good hunting grounds, and there is a long Buddhist vegetarian tradition that works in your favour once you know what to look for.

 The main challenge is that "vegetarian" means different things to different vendors.
 A dish that looks meat-free may have been cooked in oyster sauce, fish sauce, or broth.
 Knowing a few words makes the difference between a confident order and a guessing game.